Brioche: Place the

 Next, preheat your oven to 350

-plastic wrap and, with a pastry brush, lightly brush the tops of the Brioche
+and, with a pastry brush, lightly brush the tops and sides of the Brioche with the beaten

-with the beaten egg.
-(This will help with browning and gives the Brioche a nice
+egg.
+(This will help with browning and gives the Brioche a nice shine.)
+Gently press down the

-brioche dough (See video for demonstration).
-Sprinkle the Brioche with pearl sugar.
+Sprinkle the sides of the Brioche with pearl sugar.
 Place the two baking sheets

 of Brioche in the preheated oven and bake

-brown.
-Rotate your baking sheet top to bottom and front to back about halfway
+baking sheet top to bottom and front to back about halfway through baking.